loadero/examples/python/src/parallel-local-test-execution/README.md

 ## Run tests

-- Use the following to execute your tests:
+- Use the following command to execute your test:

   ```
-  ./venv/bin/pytest ./src/{FILE_NAME}.py -s -m loaderotest
+  ./venv/bin/pytest ./src/test_on_loadero.py -s -m demotest
   ```

-- Use the following to execute your tests (venv is already activated):
+- Use the following command to execute your test (venv is already activated):

   ```
-  pytest -s ./src/{FILE_NAME}.py -m loaderotest
+  pytest -s ./src/test_on_loadero.py -m demotest
   ```

-- Use the following to execute your tests with parametars (venv is already activated):
+- Use the following command to execute your test with parameters (venv is already activated):

   ```
   export NUMBER_OF_PARTICIPANTS={NUMBER_OF_PARTICIPANTS}